Home » Health Conditions » Viral Infections » Bird Flu

 Myths about Bird Flu

-• In wild birds this virus, called the H5N1virus, is just an inconvenience similar to the flu in a healthy human, but when domestic poultry or humans become infected this flu can have devastating results in some individuals.
+• In wild birds this virus, called the H5N1virus, is just an inconvenience similar to in a healthy human, but when domestic poultry or humans become infected this flu can have devastating results in some individuals.

 • Frequent hand washing and disinfection procedures should be done to protect against any bacteria and viruses present.